Five of the agents of decay at Upton House and Gardens

 2. Wear and tear

-As you’ll notice in other special places, there are prickly teasels on some of the chairs, this is to prevent anyone from sitting on them.
-We have samples of the effects of wear and tear dotted around the house so you can take a look for yourself.
+You will notice there are prickly teasels on some of the chairs, this is to prevent anyone from sitting on them.
+Sometimes we may have to add a gentle reminder not to touch.
+We have samples of the effects of wear and tear dotted around the house so you can see the effects for yourself.

 It's difficult to get the right balance of light in the house.
-We want to let the light in see Upton's beauty.
-But we need to make sure we don’t speed up the deterioration of our fantastic art collection and delicate tapestries.
-In the dining room, our Stubbs paintings are particularly vulnerable.
+We want to let the light in so that you can see Upton's beauty.
+But we need to make sure we are protecting our collection from the negative effects of light.
+If we don’t, colour in textile will fade and the fabric will deteriorate, and some of our paintings are particularly vulnerable to damage from light.

 To combat this damage, we use blinds and shutters to completely cut out light while the house is closed.
 We also apply thin film to our windowpanes, which cuts out ultraviolet (UV) light - the most damaging of light waves - and you may see us adjusting blinds during the day to protect objects from direct sunlight.